Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 17.3% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 16.6% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 601,767 2010: 605,226 2011: 619,800 2012: 634,924 2013: 650,581 2014: 662,328 2015: 675,400 2016: 685,815 2017: 694,906 2018: 701,547 2019: 705,749 2010 base 2019